-CalFresh Outreach Guidelines for Fiscal Year 2019-20
+CalFresh Outreach Partnership Proposal Guidelines for Fiscal Year 2020-21

-Federal and State funding for CalFresh Outreach has created an opportunity for community-based organizations and the Humboldt County Department of Health & Human Services (DHHS) to partner in improving the health of our community.
-Funding is available again this year to community-based organizations for outreach, education and application assistance.
+Federal and State funding for CalFresh Outreach has created an opportunity for community-based organizations and the Humboldt County Department of Health & Human Services (DHHS) to partner in improving the overarching goal of the CalFresh program to improve the health and well-being of families and individuals.
+DHHS will consider a partnership request at any time during the fiscal year and the activity time frames for requests can span fiscal years.